mozilla/pontoon/CONTRIBUTING.rst

 In the rare case when you cannot fix an eslint error, use ``// eslint-disable`` to make the linter ignore that error.
 Note that in most cases, it is better to fix the issues than ignore them.

-For more specifics about the ```frontend`` folder, look at the README.md file there.
+For more specifics about the ```translate`` folder, look at the README.md file there.

 Git conventions